kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 :   The label your employer has given you.

 **role**
 :   The **function** assumed or part played by a person in a business process or situation.
 A **set** of related responsibilities.
+Roles are accountable for specific results (see responsibilities).
 Think of a role as **a component of a job**.
 Role names are descriptive of their set of responsibilities.
 For example, a role of a receptionist is 'gatekeeper'.
+It is possible for multiple people to have the same role, depending on what they do.

 >NOTE: Business processes that use roles instead of job titles have less change volatility during reorganizations.

+<a name="responsibilities"></a>
 **responsibilities**
 :   The more detailed **specifics of a role**.
 The set of **specific results, behaviors or tasks** people are accountable to demonstrate in order to fill a particular role.